IntelRealSense/librealsense/wrappers/tensorflow/README.md

 ## Part 1 - Object Detection and Classification
 Intel RealSense Camera can be used for object detection and classification with TensorFlow like any other video source.
 [Example 1](example1%20-%20object%20detection.py) is showing standard object detection using TensorFlow and data from the RGB sensor.

 In order to run this example, you will need model file.
 Please download and extract one of the models from [TensorFlow-Object-Detection-API](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API#use-existing-config-file-for-your-model) page.
-We are using [Faster-RCNN Inception v2](https://arxiv.org/pdf/1611.10012.pdf) for this example (TODO: Check), but other networks can be easily swapped-in.
+We are using [Faster-RCNN Inception v2](https://arxiv.org/pdf/1611.10012.pdf) for this example, but other networks can be easily swapped-in.
 Extracted `frozen_inference_graph.pb` is expected to be in the working directory when running the script.

 The code should be familiar with anyone who worked with TensorFlow before.
 We start by creating Graph object and loading it from file: